austinjones/tab-rs/README.md

 <img align="right" width=400 height=400 src="./readme/tab-vectr.svg">

-- **Configuration-driven:**  `tab` provides persistent, configurable tabs which you can rely on to organize your daily context-switches.
+- **Configuration-driven:**  `tab` provides persistent, configurable tabs with unique command history and working directories.
 - **Intuitive and shell-oriented:**.
-Tabs are listed, selected, and closed with a single command, `tab`.
-Tab has _one_ disconnect escape sequence, `ctrl-W`.
-Tab uses your terminal emulator's natural scrollback buffer.
-Tab has first-class support for `bash`, `fish`, and `zsh`.
+Tabs are listed, selected, and closed with a single command, `tab`, and _one_ escape sequence, `ctrl-W`.
-- **State-agnostic:**  You can ask `tab` to do anything, from anywhere.
-Tabs are selected & closed using the same interface, regardless of whether they are attached, running, terminated, etc.
+- **State-agnostic:**  Tab provides a simple, consistent interface that works with any existing state.
-- **Rich & dynamic auto-complete:**  Your library of tabs are auto-completed when switching to a new tab with `tab <TAB>` .
-Your running tabs are auto-completed when closing a tab with `tab -w <TAB>`.
+- **Rich & dynamic auto-complete:**  Tab provides dynamic autocompletion, as well as full API autocompletion.
 - **Fast:**  Tabs launch in 50ms, and reconnect in 10ms.
 Keyboard latency (stdin to stdout) is under 5ms.

 # Quickstart